Timothee123456/Timothee123456.github.io/README.md

 Visit TestPyPI and search for your module.
 Once you find it, you can **copy the installation command provided on the page**.

 ### Download Your Package Installation
-Open a new terminal window or tab and **paste the installation command** to install your package from TestPyPI:
+Open a new terminal window or tab and **paste the installation command** to install your package from TestPyPI.

 ### Test Module
 Once installed, **test your module** to ensure everything is functioning as expected.
 You can do this by importing it in a Python shell or running any scripts that utilize it.